QWxleA/quartz/content/consistent naming and colouring taxonomies lowers mental overhead.md

 The opposite is also true, inconsistency adds noise and distraction, sometimes even confuses to the point of misunderstanding a text.

-Having a *beautiful* work environment reduces friction and improves joy, even understanding. [[🌱 Elegant shapes and beauty promote understanding]] This is why a decent theme, and using colors and emojis make note taking better ([[obsidian theming]]).
+Having a *beautiful* work environment reduces friction and improves joy, even understanding. [[Elegant shapes and beauty promote understanding]] This is why a decent theme, and using colors and emojis make note taking better ([[obsidian theming]]).

 Obsidian specific: Callouts are a simple and consistent way to add meta-data.
 Workspaces can be used to create specific layouts for specific tasks.